-On 17 March 2016, Liverpool held Manchester United to a 1-1 draw in the second leg of the Europa League quarter-finals, a result good enough to send Liverpool to the semis.
-After the match, Liverpool's starting centre back Mamadou Sakho was called for a doping control test, which is fairly routine.
-The sample was sent to the lab at the German Sport University Cologne, a World Anti-Doping Agency (WADA) accredited facility widely regarded as one of the best in the world.
+On March 17, 2016, Liverpool played Manchester United to a 1-1 draw in the second leg of the Europa League quarterfinals, a result good enough to send Liverpool to the semis.
+After the match, Liverpool's starting centerback Mamadou Sakho was called for a doping control test, which is fairly routine.
+The sample was sent to the lab at the German Sport University Cologne, a World Anti-Doping Agency (WADA)-accredited facility widely regarded as one of the best in the world.

 Fast forward almost a year to the present day.
 Sakho, who was a regular for Liverpool in 2016 and was on the shortlist for a call-up to the French national team for the Euros that summer, has barely played since.
-He hasn't featured for Liverpool since that Europa League quarter-final, and was loaned out to Crystal Palace in the January transfer window.
-He made his first start for Crystal Palace on 26 February, three weeks shy of a year since his last club game.
-Over the summer, France manager Didier Deschamps said he would not call Sakho up for the Euros despite a spate of injuries at centre back.
+He hasn't featured for Liverpool since that Europa League quarterfinal, and was loaned out to Crystal Palace at the January transfer deadline.
+He made his first start for Crystal Palace on February 26, three weeks shy of a year since his last club game.
+Over the summer, France's manager Didier Deschamps said he would not call Sakho up for the Euros despite a slate of injuries at centerback, Sakho's position.
 If he did, Deschamps said, then he would have "no respect for the players I selected."

-If you follow European football, you probably know that the sample Sakho submitted after that match in March tested positive for performance enhancing drugs.
+If you follow European soccer, you probably know that the sample Sakho submitted after that March 17 match tested positive for performance enhancing drugs.
 You may faintly recall hearing that the charge was later dismissed for some reason.
 But unless you're a die-hard Liverpool fan or a fervent chronicler of doping cases, you probably never heard why.

-Sakho's case is an example of how doping charges are rarely the black-and-white, good-versus-evil dichotomy they're made out to be.
+Sakho's case is an example of how doping charges are rarely the black-and-white, good versus evil dichotomy they're portrayed to be.
 You probably never heard much about Sakho's case because it's hard to make sense of it.
 Sometimes, doping cases are messy.

-On April 22, more than a month after the test, Sakho was informed that his sample pinged positive for Higenamine, according to the UEFA disciplinary body report which detailed the case.
-Higenamine is a naturally occurring compound found in several plants native to Asia – particularly Japan and China – but it can also be artificially produced and is found in over-the-counter supplements.
+On April 22, more than a month after the test, Sakho was informed that his sample tested positive for Higenamine, according to the UEFA disciplinary body report which detailed the case.
+Higenamine is a naturally-occurring compound found in several plants native to Asia—partially Japan and China—but it can also be artificially produced and is found in over the counter supplements.
 Six days later, UEFA opened disciplinary proceedings against Sakho for violation of the UEFA Anti-Doping regulations, which adhere to WADA standards, including WADA's list of prohibited substances.

 But Higenamine was not explicitly named in WADA's 2016 banned substance list.
 In the notification, UEFA told Sakho that the violation occurred because WADA's prohibited list includes all beta2-agonists, which can be found in asthma inhalers, and that Higenamine is a beta2-agonist.